tristanpaust/cookbook/README.md

 	<li>If ingredient doesn't exist, create a new one</li>
 	<li>What are we doing with different measurements when it comes to ingredients? (cups, liters, grams, etc)</li>
 	<li>Add different tags for ingredients</li>
+	<li>Before storing a recipe, the latest state of ingredients needs to be selected (amount, unit, etc.) and stored in object array.
+How?</li>
 </ul>